movementlabsxyz/MIP/MIP/mip-37/README.md

 Fast-Finality-Settlement (FFS) is proposed in [MIP-34](https://github.com/movementlabsxyz/MIP/pull/34), with two confirmation mechanisms: one on the base chain level (L1) and one on the rollup/sidechain level (L2).
 This MIP details the mechanism on Level 1 (L1), which is called ***Postconfirmation***.

 The L2 produces **L2Blocks**.
 At certain intervals validators commit a sequence of L2Blocks in a ***superBlock***, to L1.
 The L1 contract will verify if >2/3 of the validators have attested to a given superBlock height.
-The action for this validation is called Postconfirmation and it is initiated by the ***Acceptor***.
-The Acceptor is a specific validator selected for some interval.
+The action for this validation is called Postconfirmation and it is initiated by the ***acceptor***.
+The acceptor is a specific validator selected for some interval.

 This provides an L1-protected guarantee that a superBlock (i.e. a sequence of L2Blocks) is accepted and correctly executed.
 This anchoring mechanism increases the security of the L2 as it protects the L2-state against long range attacks, see [MD-5](https://github.com/movementlabsxyz/MIP/tree/l-monninger/long-range-attacks/MD/md-5).